 - Completion of the foundational Business Associations course

 - Completion of three of the following courses:

 - International Business Transactions

 The four classes must total at least 11 units.

-Applications must be received no later than June 24, 2017 for acknowledgment in the printed commencement program; however, you can apply for the Professional LL.M.
+Applications must be received no later than June 24, 2017 if you wish to receive the certificate during the summer; however, you can apply for the Professional LL.M.
 Business Law Certificate at any time during your second summer or after.
 Application forms are available here.